LiamMartens/pino-axiom-transport/README.md

 # Pino Axiom Transport
-This is a very basic transport to Axiom for Pino
+This is a very basic transport to Axiom for Pino.
+It is using the `fetch` API to ensure support for Edge runtimes such as Vercel Edge and Cloudflare Workers.
+If you are using this in an environment which does not have access to the `fetch` api, you will have to polyfill it globally.

 ### Usage
 ```js